catarizea/generator-react-native-tvos/README.md

 # React Native tvOS App Generator

 Yeoman generator to help you bootstrap your React Native tvOS (v0.54.1) project in seconds.
-You will get a functional app including navigation, redux, a local server ready for async calls, containers, screens, ready to use components, themes (styled components), translation.
+You will get a functional app including navigation, redux, a local server ready for async calls, containers, screens, ready to use components, themes (styled components), i18n.

 ## A. Generate the React Native tvOS app on your Mac